 Finally, to the point that we didn't ask the 30 people in our 30 minutes of back-and-forth-it was impossible.
-When you get into a line of questioning and you're trying to split your time equally-we had three members on this side.
-You're trying to follow a theme.
+When you get into a line of questioning and you're trying to split you're trying to follow a theme.
 You're trying to pursue the truth.
 We simply didn't have enough time.
 I am just asking for these members to understand that we do have time constraints on this committee, which is why Mr. Hillier, a few weeks back, requested that we sit longer if we had to.
 That motion was defeated by the government.
 But at the same time, to use Mr. Hillier's words, we felt that there was a sincerity on the part of the Liberal lead, Mr. Fraser, that if we ever felt that it was necessary to pursue an additional line of questioning, we could invite people back.